 Durham County prosecutors introduced Kathleen Peterson's autopsy into evidence and said it proved Michael had beaten his wife to death.
 They told jurors he posed her corpse in the stairwell, hoping to collect on a $1.4 million accidental death insurance payout.

 The State said Peterson was having severe financial difficulties as well as troubles with his marriage.
-Evidence of Peterson's attempts to hire a male prostitute was presented.
+Evidence of Peterson's attempts to hire a male prostitute were presented.

 Michael maintained his wife had accidentally fallen down the stairs after an evening of drinking in celebration of a movie deal for one of his books.
 To prove an "absence of accident," prosecutors introduced evidence of the 1985, Elizabeth Ratliff murder which Peterson similarly claimed was a stairway accident.